nicolasmaclean/Personal-Site/docs/_posts/before-your-eyes/index.md

 ---
-permalink: /projects/before-your-eyes.html
+permalink: /_posts/before-your-eyes/
-layout: post
+archived: true

 title: Before Your Eyes *** WIP ***
 description: I helped program and lead a narrative based game for the sgda 2021 fall game jam.
 tags: [Unity, pixel-art]
 ---

-{% include image.html type="project" name="layout.jpg" class="pc-100 no-side-margin img-center" %}
+{% include image.html type="post" name="layout.jpg" class="pc-100 no-side-margin img-center" %}

 This is a current work in progress with the help of Ariana Mendez, Kathryn Perrine, Basil El-Hindi, and myself.
 Ariana is our environment artist, Kathryn our sprite artist and narrative designer, and Basil along with myself are our programmers.
 This project began for the SGDA 2021 fall game jam, but we decided to continue working on it to add more polish and bring it closer to our original vision.